Spout Springs Ski Resort is permanently closed.

 Spout Springs Ski Resort is a ski area located in the state of Oregon in USA.
 The resort is in the town of Weston, OR.

-Spout Springs is not a part of any nationwide lift pass system.
+Spout Springs is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
 Unfortunately, none of those passes with with Spout Springs Ski Resort.
+To purchase season passes, you'll need to visit Spout Springs's website.

 Spout Springs Ski Resort Elevation